n132/Libc-GOT-Hijacking/README.md

 # Libc-GOT-Hijacking

+Transform arbitrary write to RCE.
+Userspace attacking: If you can write arbitrary memory space, you can use this method to execute arbitrary code.

 I learned the basic method from [Sammy Hajhamid][1] and considered making the payload shorter.
 There are two different types of shrink the payload:
 - Cover all GOT slots